gs0930/recipes/recipeDetails/README.md

 Submitted by: **Emily S.**

-This web app: **Displays foods that matches certain conditions and also provides details about each food.**
+This web app: **Displays foods that matches certain conditions and also provides details about each food.
+Also provides a graph that displays the time taken for each recipe so that people who are short on time can easily search for recipes with lower times using it.**

 Time spent: **8** hours spent in total